andrewsayre/pyheos/README.md

 - `dispatcher: pyheos.Dispatcher | None`: The dispatcher instance to use for event callbacks.
 If not provided, an internally created instance will be used.
 - `auto_reconnect: bool`: Set to `True` to automatically reconnect if the connection is lost.
 The default is `False`.
 Used in conjunction with `auto_reconnect_delay`.
 - `auto_reconnect_delay: float`: The number of seconds to wait before attempting to reconnect upon a connection failure.
 The default is `DEFAULT_RECONNECT_DELAY = 10.0`.
 Used in conjunction with `auto_reconnect`.
-- `credential`: Credential to use to automatically sign-in to the HEOS account upon successful connection.
+- `credentials`: credentials to use to automatically sign-in to the HEOS account upon successful connection.
 If not provided, the account will not be signed in.

 ##### Example: